 According to MediaKix, the most effective types of content for influencer marketing are Instagram posts, Instagram stories, and YouTube videos.
 If you’re looking to experiment with an influencer marketing strategy, be sure the influencer you choose will use these social platforms for your promotion!

 There are tons of brands who are known for working with influencers to spread the word about their products.
-Some are more popular than others, but I’d be willing to bet these ones ring a bell!
+Some are more popular than others, but at least one of these companies should ring a bell!

 Here are some brands who use influencer marketing: